Tom Johnson — Clorox

 Bobby graduated from Eastern KY University with a double major in Finance and Business Education and completed his MBA in 2009.
 He has also earned the Senior Claim Law Associate Designation and a Marketing Excellence Accreditation from the Association of National Advertisers.
 Bobby currently sits on the board of directors with the San Antonio Pride Center and on the brand editorial board of Event Marketer Magazine.
 He and his schnoodle Brutus currently reside in San Antonio, TX.

 Tara began her career at HP in 1985 in the Computer Systems Division.
 During her career, she has held a variety of management and executive leadership positions in manufacturing operations, as well as product research and development.
-Prior to her current role, Bunch was vice president and general manager of HP’s Digital Camera and Photography Solutions businesses.
+Bunch was previously vice president and general manager of HP’s Digital Camera and Photography Solutions businesses.

 Tara received her Bachelors Degree in Mechanical Engineering in 1985 from the University of California, Berkeley and received her Masters Degree in Business Administration in 1989 from the University of Santa Clara California.

-Tara lives in Colorado with her partner, Susan, eight year old daughter, Emily, and five year old twin sons, Ian and Aidan.
+Tara lives in Colorado with her partner, Susan, daughter, Emily, and twin sons, Ian and Aidan.